Posts Tagged ‘media’

 Update: My exemption was approved.
 Here’s what I wrote.

 On August 1st changes were made to the graduated driver licensing system in New Zealand.
 The minimum age to apply for a driver licence changed from 15 to 16.
 That change and that the restricted age was going up with it was fairly well publicized, but what wasn’t was that the age to get a full licence also changed.
-This Nelson Mail/Stuff article doesn’t mention changes to the full licence age at all.
+This Nelson Mail/Stuff article [now offline] doesn’t mention changes to the full licence age at all.
 This Timaru Herald article stops at the restricted changes too.
 The latest AA magazine, the Winter 2011 edition of AA Directions, only talks about the changes to the learner age.
 Not surprisingly, people are confused.
 I’ve written about the NZTA being unclear before.

 Exemptions